Filming in Hungary

 The Memories of the Alhambra was shot for three days at the Mezőtúr Station, which is located only 2,5 hours away from Budapest

-Mezőtúr’s train station was built in 1858 during the heyday of the Habsburg Empire.
-To this day, the building features romantic architectural elements on its facade, like the decorations under its rooftop eave, that are so typical of its period.
-The station was renovated in 2009, thanks to which they completed it with a platform roof, reinforcing its heritage site quality.
-Some of the scenes of the previously mentioned Memories of the Alhambra were shot at this station.
+Mezőtúr’s train station, dating back to 1858, was constructed during the height of the Habsburg Empire.
+To this day, its facade retains romantic architectural elements typical of the era, such as the intricate decorative details beneath the eaves.
+The station underwent renovations in 2009, which included the addition of a platform roof, further enhancing its status as a heritage site.
+Some scenes from the previously mentioned Memories of the Alhambra were filmed at this location.

 Railway Carriages in Hungary